sophiaandtbacka/cart253/topics/mod jam/mod jam/README.md

 To eat launch your tongue at the flies that are moving accross the screen if you touch the fly it wiil be eaten.
 To offer a sacrifice let the fly fly off the screen.

-# Controls
+## Controls
--Mouse Move: move your mouse around the screen to change the frog's X position -Mouse Click: click your mouse to launch your tongue and attempt to eat a fly
+- Mouse Move: move your mouse around the screen to change the frog's X position
+- Mouse Click: click your mouse to launch your tongue and attempt to eat a fly

 ## Screenshot(s)